Climate Protection

 • Net Zero throughout the entire value chain by 2050

-At HUGO BOSS, we have set out on the path to net zero emissions.
+At HUGO BOSS, we have set out on the path to net zero emissions by 2050.
 To this end, we not only measure and reduce greenhouse gas emissions within our own area of responsibility, but also keep an eye on our entire value chain.
 By 2050, we will completely cut the emissions generated there (Scope 1-3) - and offset them where there is no other way.
+In order to achieve our goal, we have set ourselves concrete measures on our decarbonization journey and defined a roadmap until 2030.

 • Reduction of CO₂ emissions (Scope 1+2) by > 50 % by 2030

 HUGO BOSS has set itself the goal of reducing Scope 1 and Scope 2 emissions (fuel and energy related) by at least 50 % by 2030 (in comparison to 2019).
-Different energy and environmental projects and the switch of electricity to renewable energy sources make a significant contribution here.
+Different energy and environmental projects (energy efficiency measures and installation of photovoltaic systems) and the switch of electricity to renewable energy sources make a significant contribution here.

 • Reduction of CO₂ emissions (Scope 3) by >50 % by 2030

-We have set ourselves the goal of reducing Scope 3 emissions, which mainly come from transport, production and raw material extraction, by at least 50 % by 2030 (in comparisonto 2019).
-The Scope 3 emissions account for over 90 % of the emissions in our entire value chain.
-Therefore, we work on the optimization of transport flows in close cooperation with our transport service providers, to reduce our transport-related emissions and so limit our impact on the environment.
-To involve our suppliers in the strategy process and empower them to make their own contributions to reducing emissions, we are also actively involved in the UNFCCC working groups.
+We have set ourselves the goal of reducing Scope 3 emissions, which mainly come from production, raw material extraction and transport by at least 50 % by 2030 (in comparison to 2019).
+The Scope 3 emissions account for approximately 95 % of the emissions in our entire value chain.
+Therefore, we work on involving our suppliers in the strategy process and empowering them to make their own contributions to reducing emissions, and we are also actively involved in the UNFCCC working groups.
+Besides, we optimize transport flows in close cooperation with our transport service providers in order to reduce our transport-related emissions and thus limit the impact on the environment.

 • Reduction of energy consumption (direct and indirect) in relation to area (m²) by 20% by 2030